GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 # Details on the solvers

 Multiple numerical methods are supported in SWALS (detailed below).
-However the validation test-suite most often uses `default_nonlinear_timestepping_method` (currently equal to `rk2`) for nonlinear problems, and `default_linear_timestepping_method` (currently equal to `linear`) for linear problems.
+The validation test-suite most often uses `default_nonlinear_timestepping_method` (currently equal to `rk2`) for nonlinear problems, and `default_linear_timestepping_method` (currently equal to `linear`) for linear problems.

 With these defaults, other schemes are less heavily exercised by the validation test-suite.
-If you want to better understand the performance of other schemes, the default nonlinear and linear solvers used in the test suite can be changed by setting `default_nonlinear_timestepping_method` and `default_linear_timestepping_method` in [global\_mod.f90](./src/shallow_water/global_mod.f90).
-This will affect many but not all test problems; a number of tests deliberately exercise non-default solvers by directly specifying `md%domains(j)%timestepping_method`.
-In such cases one should directly change the latter variable in the problem code.
+If you wish to better understand the performance of other schemes, the default nonlinear and linear solvers used in the test suite can be changed by setting `default_nonlinear_timestepping_method` and `default_linear_timestepping_method` in [global\_mod.f90](./src/shallow_water/global_mod.f90).
+This will affect many but not all test problems.
+A number of tests deliberately exercise non-default solvers by directly specifying `md%domains(j)%timestepping_method`, rather than using the defaults.
+In such cases one should directly change `md%domains(j)%timestepping_method` in the code used to setup the problem.

 ## The finite-volume solvers